2023 Most Popular Allied Health Services Associate Degree Trade Schools in Tennessee

 Read full report on Allied Health & Medical Assisting Services at Remington College - Memphis Campus

-Walters State Community College did quite well in this year’s ranking of the most popular places for allied health & medical assisting services students to get a associate degree.
-It came in at #6 on the list.
-Located in the city of Morristown, WSCC is a public school with a moderately-sized student population.
+Walters State Community College came in at #6 in this year’s edition of the Most Popular Allied Health Services Associate Degree Trade Schools in Tennessee ranking.
+Located in the small city of Morristown, WSCC is a public school with a medium-sized student population.

 Women make up 56% of the medical assisting majors at the school.

-Read full report on Allied Health & Medical Assisting Services at Walters State Community College
+Full Allied Health & Medical Assisting Services at Walters State Community College Report

 Of the 27 students majoring in medical assisting at JSCC, 19% are male and 81% are female.

-Daymar College - Clarksville did quite well in this year’s ranking of the most popular places for allied health & medical assisting services students to get a associate degree.
-It came in at #8 on the list.
-Daymar College - Clarksville is a fairly small private for-profit school located in the medium-sized city of Clarksville.
+Daymar College - Clarksville landed the #8 spot in the 2023 rankings for the most popular associate degree allied health & medical assisting services programs.
+Daymar College - Clarksville is a small private for-profit school located in the city of Clarksville.

 Of the 41 students majoring in medical assisting at Daymar College - Clarksville, 15% are male and 85% are female.